About Pokémon Database

 In fact, there is very little specialist software for making websites, most work is done in a text editor.

-This site uses the PHP programming language, with the CodeIgniter framework.
-The database is MySQL.
+This site uses the PHP programming language with a MySQL database.
 Our old server was Apache but we have now switched to Nginx which is much faster.

-PokéBase runs on an external application called Question2Answer.
+PokéBase runs on an external application called Question2Answer for which I have recently taken over development.

 Other software I use: